 Ready to Save a Life?

 You can change not only a patient’s life, but that of their family, friends, and even their entire community.
 The American Transplant Foundation’s Potential Living Donor Database is the first of its kind.
-Our aim is to collect information from those hoping to be a living kidney donor in order to help them navigate the first steps of the complex, nationwide organ transplant system.
+Our aim is to collect information from those hoping to be a living donor in order to help them navigate the first steps of the complex, nationwide organ transplant system.